Fighting Deepfake Fraud Takes a Layered Approach

 • Harassment and invasion of privacy

-• Intellectual property confusion or misappropriation
+• Intellectual property misappropriation

 • Blackmail